7 At-Home Body Peels to Get Clear Skin From the Neck Down

 This is one of the most affordable body peels out there.
 You can use it to reduce blemishes or lighten up discolorations.
 Or you can use it to simply scrub away the dead layer to increase the absorption of your skincare products.
 It’s made with the glycolic and lactic acid combo to break off dead skin cells while boosting clarity.

 The peel has a lotion-like texture but it needs rinsing off.
-And it is enriched with ginseng to boost circulation, aloe to calm, and cucumber to hydrate.
+It is enriched with ginseng to boost circulation, aloe to calm, and cucumber to hydrate.
 It’s an overall effective and budget-friendly body peel to get started on the trend.

 Key Ingredients: Glycolic acid, lactic acid